Finance and Administration

 Transaction Service Technology

 WSU-hosted transaction service technology deployments must comply with all relevant University security policies, procedures, and practices in addition to the Payment Card Industry Data Security Standards.

-Any existing or future University credit card processing department with a specific need or operational requirement which is an exception to this policy must submit a formal written request for the exception to the Assistant Vice President for Business and Finance.
+Any existing or future University credit card processing department with a specific need or operational requirement which is an exception to this policy must submit a formal written request for the exception to the Associate Vice President for Finance.

-The Assistant Vice President for Business and Finance or designee:
+The Associate Vice President for Finance or designee: